Donny-Hikari/screenrecord/README.md

 -s|scale widthxheight
  &ensp; scale the recording output to widthxheight

---gif
+--webp
- &ensp; output gif
+ &ensp; output webp

 --video
- &ensp; output video; by default a video will be produced if neither --gif nor --video option is given
+ &ensp; output video; by default a video will be produced if neither --webp nor --video option is given

 --options-in
  &ensp; set options placed before ffmpeg input stream when recording